 Direct your queries concerning sport health and safety to the Sports Service Head of Operations.
 If you have a query on welfare, contact Sport Welfare.
 Should you not wish to raise a matter with the Club’s Welfare Officer, contact Assistant Director of Sport Karen Pearce (01223 762954).

-Data Protection for Cambridge Sailing, Windsurfing, Kitesurfing Regulations
+Data Protection and Privacy for Cambridge Sailing, Windsurfing, Kitesurfing Regulations

 Membership and Participation Declaration